Are you in the middle of setting up an SMTP service and just encountered a port field you don't know how to fill in?

 The intent of establishing this port was to split the duties of mail submission from message relay.
 Mail submission would now happen over the more modern port 587, while mail relay would route through the older and less secure port 25.

 Today, most modern email services, including email service providers and hosting providers, default to using SMTP port 587.
-So do mainstream email clients like Microsoft Outlook and Apple Mail.
+So do mainstream email clients like Microsoft Outlook Express and Apple Mail.
 It’s the right choice for many scenarios, the most widely recognized and compatible port.

 By this point in the guide, you’ve probably concluded that nothing is ever straightforward when it comes to SMTP.
 You’re right—there are a few limited scenarios where port 587 won’t do the trick.